-2023 AGM
+2024 AGM

-The 2023 AGM was held on 27 April 2023 in a wholly physical mode at Orchard Hotel.
-Arrangements were put in place for attendance at the 2023 AGM, the submission of questions to the Chairman of the Meeting in advance of, or at, the 2023 AGM and voting at the 2023 AGM by shareholders or their duly appointed proxy(ies) and these arrangements were disclosed to shareholders by way of an announcement released on SGXNet on 29 March 2023.
-Shareholders were also informed of the 2023 AGM through a notification by post.
+The 2024 AGM was held on 25 April 2024 in a wholly physical mode at M Hotel Singapore.
+Arrangements for the submission of questions to the Chairman of the Meeting in advance of the 2024 AGM and voting at the 2024 AGM by shareholders or their duly appointed proxy(ies) were set out in the Notice of AGM which was released on SGXNet on 27 March 2024.
+The Notice of AGM together with a copy each of the detachable proxy form and AR request form were also despatched to shareholders by post.

-All the Directors including the Board Chairman and the chairmen of the respective Board Committees, members of the Management team including the President and the CFO and the EA were in attendance at the 2023 AGM.
+All the Directors including the Board Chairman and the chairmen of the respective Board Committees, members of the Senior Management team including the President and the CFO and the EA were in attendance at the 2024 AGM.

-FORTHCOMING 2024 AGM
+FORTHCOMING 2025 AGM

-The forthcoming 2024 AGM will continue to be held in a wholly physical mode at M Hotel, Singapore on 25 April 2024.
-Shareholders will receive, via post, the Notice of the 2024 AGM together with a copy each of the detachable proxy form and AR request form for shareholders' use.
+The forthcoming 2025 AGM will continue to be held in a wholly physical mode at M Hotel Singapore on 24 April 2025.
+Shareholders will receive, via post, the Notice of the 2025 AGM together with a copy each of the detachable proxy form and AR request form for shareholders' use.
 These documents will also be made available on the Company's corporate website.
-The AR, Notice of the 2024 AGM and the accompanying proxy form will also be published on the SGX website.
+The AR, Notice of the 2025 AGM and the accompanying proxy form will also be published on the SGX website.

 Further, as part of the Company's commitment towards environmental sustainability, printed AR will only be sent to shareholders upon receipt of duly completed AR request forms.
-Arrangements relating to attendance at the 2024 AGM, submission of questions in advance of, or at the 2024 AGM and voting at the 2024 AGM by shareholders or their duly appointed proxy(ies) or representative(s) in the case of corporate shareholder, are set out in the Notes of the Notice of the 2024 AGM.
+Arrangements relating to the submission of questions in advance of the 2025 AGM and voting at the 2025 AGM by shareholders or their duly appointed proxy(ies) or representative(s) in the case of corporate shareholder, are set out in the Notes of the Notice of the 2025 AGM.